Cash Flow Insolvency vs Accounting Insolvency: 3 Steps to Correct the Situation

 Asset-based lending (ABL) allows a business to secure a loan based on the value of that business’s assets.
 The borrowing is usually managed as a revolving line of credit with credit limits equaling up to 75% of the value of the business’s inventory, machinery, or equipment.
 Higher advance rates are provided when the company’s accounts receivable is used as collateral.

 ABL provides a significant source of capital that can be used without lender oversight in whatever manner best suits the business.
-For companies facing insolvency, this funding option can balance the books and provide additional working capital to support turnaround strategies.
+For companies facing insolvency, this funding option can balance the books and provide additional working capital to support restructuring and turnaround strategies.

 Alternative lenders have streamlined this popular funding option to quicken the qualification process and deliver a covenant-light lending arrangement.
 Since your business’s physical assets are used for collateral, even companies with less-than-perfect credit scores can easily qualify.